-Operation Stand-By: Volunteer Attorneys Providing Advice to Military Attorneys
+Operation Stand-By: Providing and Receiving Attorney-to-Attorney Advice

 - Am I eligible to join Operation Stand-By?

-Military legal assistance attorneys who are registered with the ABA Military Pro Bono Project may search the Operation Stand-By lists of attorneys by state and legal area to find an appropriate volunteer to contact via phone or email.
+Military attorneys and pro bono attorneys who are registered with the ABA Military Pro Bono Project may search the password-secured Operation Stand-By lists of attorneys by state and legal area to find an appropriate volunteer to contact via phone or email.

-There is no expectation that you will provide pro bono representation for the military attorneys’ clients.
-Military attorneys are prohibited from providing the contact information on the Operation Stand-By lists to their clients or other individuals, unless you explicitly give permission to the military attorney to pass on your information.
+There is no expectation that you will provide pro bono representation for the attorneys’ clients.
+Military attorneys and pro bono attorneys are prohibited from providing the contact information on the Operation Stand-By lists to their clients or other individuals, unless you explicitly give permission to share your information.